-Professor Osgood conducts research on a variety of topics concerning delinquency and other problem behaviors during adolescence and early adulthood.
-The major focus of his current work is adolescents' friendship networks.
-His published research has addressed the contribution of routine activities to offending, peer influence, sources of age differences, criminal careers, and the generality of deviance.
-In addition to these topics concerning the causes of offending, he has conducted research on a variety of programs for juvenile offenders (including prevention, diversion, and residential programs), and he has written about statistical issues for the analysis of deviant behaviors, of longitudinal data, and of program evaluations.
+Dr. Osgood's research centers on delinquency and other problem behaviors during adolescence and early adulthood.
+His published research addresses the contribution of routine activities to offending, friendship networks, peer influence, sources of age differences, criminal careers, and the generality of deviance.
+He also conducted research on a variety of programs for juvenile offenders (including prevention, diversion, and residential programs), and he has written about statistical issues for the analysis of deviant behaviors, of longitudinal data, and of program evaluations.

 Professional Awards and Achievements